EmberMotion Privacy Policy

 Information you give us when you sign up

-- Email address — we use it to identify your account, send you assessment results, and (with your permission) send marketing updates.
+- Email address — we use it to identify your account, send you your results, and (with your permission) send marketing updates.

 - Display name — we ask "what should we call you?" so you can choose any name.
 Most people use their first name or a nickname.
 We don't ask for or verify your legal name.